OpenTransitHub/Trainboard-App/README.md

 ```
 ⚠️ PLEASE NOTE ⚠️
-Trainboard v0.8 or higher is mandatory to run the application successfully.
+Trainboard v1.2.1 or higher is mandatory to run the application successfully.
 Older version might not longer work, due to changes in the requested APIs.

-Trainboard v0.17 or higher ist recommended for more stable API-Endpoints and
-improved data accuracy.
 ```

 ## Contribution